Best Day Trips from New Orleans Under Three Hours

 Drive Time: 50 minutes

 We enjoyed a brief visit to Fontainebleau State Park as part of a longer afternoon in nearby Abita Springs.
-It’s lovely, and I can imagine spending more time there in the warmer months.
-It’s one of the best beach day trips from New Orleans in the summertime.
+It’s lovely, and I can imagine spending more time there in the warmer months as a beach trip from New Orleans.

 Stretch your legs on the 1.6-mile Fontainebleau Nature Trail.
 You’ll see some interpretative signs along the way letting you know more about the plants you’re looking at.